 If the student or organization agrees that the violation(s) of the conduct regulations cited occurred, they may decide to have the case resolved through the informal process.
 A student or organization always has the right to refuse the informal process and proceed with a formal hearing.
-The final resolution of the informal process must meet the following criteria: (1) the administrative officer handling the case and student or organization agree that an informal resolution is a reasonable option given the circumstances; (2) the student or organization must accept responsibility for the violation(s) of the specified conduct regulation(s); (3) the student or organization must agree with the sanctions resulting from the violation(s) and may propose sanctions that are reasonable and in accordance with the Student Code of Conduct.
+The final resolution of the informal process must meet the following criteria: (1) the administrative officer handling the case and student or organization agree that an informal resolution is a reasonable option given the circumstances; (2) the student or organization must accept responsibility for the violation(s) of the specified conduct regulation(s); (3) the student or organization must agree with the sanctions resulting from the violation(s); (4) if applicable, the alleged victim should agree with the sanctions issued for the violation(s) and may propose sanctions that are reasonable and in accordance with the Student Code of Conduct.
 Cases that do not meet all four criteria for the informal resolution will be referred to as formal resolution (investigation and hearing).